SysLLMatic: Large Language Models are Software System Optimizers

 The result was a final catalog of 43 unique optimization patterns.
 Imitating software patterns~\cite{gangof4}, each catalog entry includes attributes such as the pattern name, intent, applicability, the primary affected performance metric(s), and a worked example.
-This catalog represents expert knowledge in performance optimization, and can be consumed by an LLM as contextual knowledge for optimization tasks.

-We organized these patterns into 7 categories that reflect common optimization goals and strategies.
-The categories are illustrated in~\cref{tab:taxonomy_trimmed}, with two examples of patterns shown in~\cref{tab:pattern}.
+This catalog represents expert knowledge in performance optimization and can be consumed by an LLM as contextual knowledge for optimization tasks.
+These patterns are organized into seven categories that reflect common optimization goals and strategies: \textit{Algorithm-Level Optimizations}, \textit{Control-Flow and Branching Optimizations}, \textit{Memory and Data Locality Optimizations}, \textit{Loop Transformations}, \textit{I/O}, \textit{Data Structure Selection and Adaptation}, and \textit{Code Smells and Structural Simplification}.
+Four example patterns are shown in~\cref{tab:pattern-merged}, and the categories are summarized in~\cref{tab:taxonomy-merged}.
 The full catalog is available in the artifact.

-Our catalog is designed to be both language-agnostic and workload-agnostic, encompassing patterns at the algorithmic, memory, control-flow, and I/O levels.
+Our catalog is designed to be language-agnostic and to encompass patterns at the algorithmic, memory, control-flow, and I/O levels.
 These patterns are expressed independently of specific syntax or language constructs.
 However, certain optimizations—such as those involving low-level memory access (\eg store forwarding avoidance) or hardware-aware transformations (\eg loop peeling)—may not be directly applicable in all languages due to differences in memory models, type systems, or runtime abstractions.
 Additionally, some patterns synthesized from papers are specific to a single language like Java, reflecting its object lifecycle, memory management, or standard libraries (\eg RTSJ memory or collection framework choices).
 While these patterns may not directly apply to other languages, they convey general principles that can inform analogous optimizations in different programming environments.